saahilanande/Backend-MTRS/README.md

 Create a new MySQL database.
 Update the application.properties file with your database connection details.
+Do load dummy data Cvs files can be imported in the table.
+Files are located in resource/Data

 Build and run the application:

+Set all the Environment variables in application.properties file

 Open the project in your preferred IDE (e.g., IntelliJ IDEA, Eclipse).
 Build the project and resolve any dependencies.